spollard/josh-works.github.io/_pages/stripe_course.md

 If it turns out a large percentage of people who purchase this course abuse that refund option, I'll change it.
 But that change will be reflected in this promise to refund money.
 If you've purchased this course while reading this note, you'll get 100% life-time refunds, no questions asked.

+So, what this means is:
+- I'll show you how to build automatic refunds into your Stripe course
+- As I build this feature into this course

 # So what's actually covered in this course?

-In this short course, you'll learn how to configure, end-to-end, a way to take payment for a digital product, and how to deliver that product to the purchaser.
+In this short course, you'll learn how to:

-This will all happen automatically, so you won't have to do anything

-# Seems pretty selfish, Josh.

-Someone could say:

-> This sounds like multi-level marketing, Josh.
-You'll sell a course that teaches people how to take money on a website, so they can then... sell a course about how to take money on a website?
-That sounds scammy.

-Not qute.
-Taking payment and distriputing the material means anyone reading this could choose to distribute _any_ course, and get paid for it.

-This website is built with a static site generator.

-Static sites are easy to build, and lightning-fast.
-This page you're viewing

-That said, they're not backed by any sort of database or content management system (CMS).
+- Get a "buy now" button on your website that people can use to purchase things from you
+- Use third-party tools to automatically deliver the purchased item to the customer
+- manage all this in the back-end
+- test it all thoroughly
+- let the customer run a refund if they want

+You'll also learn:
+- Gotchas with the default HTML/Javascript Stripe gives you
+- Basic styling so the "purchase" button will match the look and feel of your site
+- Gotchas around test modes and accounts

+We'll use a few tools:
+- Stripe (duh)
+- Zapier
+- Gmail or Mailchimp
+- Dropbox

+# Why shouldn't I just use an existing platform?

 I've used Stripe to take payments before, using plugins with [Wordpress](https://wordpress.com/), or [Squarespace](https://www.squarespace.com/), or different tools entirely, like [Gumroad](https://gumroad.com/).
-All of these tools do more than I want; they lay a pretty UI on top of what's happening under the hood.
+All of these tools do more than I want; they lay their pretty UI on top of mine.
+I want to figure out how to control the experience a bit more, and in doing so, learn a lot.

 Granted, these tools are appropriate for a variety of use-cases, like:
 1. Non-technical users